SurajFc/medplum-appointment-scheduling/HIPAA-DISCLAIMER.md

 ### DO NOT USE WITH REAL PATIENT DATA

-This Altura EHR Demo application is **NOT HIPAA COMPLIANT** and must never be used with actual Protected Health Information (PHI) or in production healthcare environments.
+This Wellpro EHR Demo application is **NOT HIPAA COMPLIANT** and must never be used with actual Protected Health Information (PHI) or in production healthcare environments.

 ## Limitations